StephenCleary/ArcDb/doc/storage-engine/file-formats/database.md

 This set is read when searching for a free page or when doing garbage collection.

 This set is appended to when deallocating a data page, and removed from when allocating a data page.

+### FLPN (Free Logical Page Numbers)

+This is a [B-Tree](./trees.md) without values; it is just a set of Logical Page Numbers that are unused.

+This set is read when allocating a LPN.
+It does not participate in garbage collection.

+This set is appended to when deallocating a LPN, and removed from when allocating a LPN.

 ### Freelist